-This research guide provides information about debt collection practices, statutes and other information that may help you understand the debt collection process.
-It includes links to plain English resources, agencies who may be able to help and articles with more information on the topic.
+This research guide provides information about debt collection practices, relevant Texas and federal laws, and other information that may help you understand the debt collection process.
+It includes links to resources that explain the law in "plain English", agencies who may be able to help and articles with more information on the topic.

 Because Texas and federal law may not be easy to understand, below you'll find a collection of resources that help to explain the law in "plain English."

 Many of the e-books available through the State Law Library contain forms or drafting guides.
 Below are some e-book titles that may help you with your research on debt collection.

 Please contact the agencies below, if you need to file a complaint, get assistance, find more information or just want to get answers to your financial questions.